Change your password

 - Log on to any Windows-based PC on campus with your current password, including lab machines (make sure 'coloradocollege' is selected in the "log onto" field).
 Once you're in, just hit Ctrl+Alt+Delete when logged on and then select the “Change Password” button in the lower left.

-- If you are a Mac user, live off-campus, or aren’t on the domain, change your password by logging into CC’s web-based email program, Outlook Web Access (https://email.coloradocollege.edu).
+- If you are a Mac user, live off-campus, or aren’t on the domain, change your password by logging into CC’s web-based email program, Outlook Web Access (for faculty/staff: https://email.coloradocollege.edu - For students you'll need to log into Office 365 ).

 - Once there, click on "Options" in the upper right